codekunoichi/ready_to_bash/Readme.md

 # Tips on Bash Scripting
-> Following are my notes are from the course https://www.linkedin.com/learning/linux-bash-shell-and-scripts/
+> Following are my notes are from the course https://www.linkedin.com/learning/linux-bash-shell-and-scripts/ and https://learning.oreilly.com/videos/great-bash/

 ### How to count how many lines are present in a file?